manojsingh00963/JavaScript/String/String, Artical.md

 substring()	It is used to fetch the part of the given string on the basis of the specified index.

 slice()	It is used to fetch the part of the given string.
-It allows us to assign positive as well negative index.
+It allows us to assign positive as well negative index. => string.slice(start,end)

 toLowerCase()	It converts the given string into lowercase letter.